Rich Text Editor / Document Model / Blocks / Paragraphs

 Tab Stops

-The tab stop concept is borrowed from typewriters where when the operator presses a tab key the carriage is automatically moved to a predefined position.
-Text processors extend this idea and allow tab stops to alter the flow of text relative to the tab stop.
+The tab stop concept originates from typewriters, where pressing the tab key moves the carriage to a predefined position.
+Text processors extend this idea by allowing tab stops to adjust the flow of text relative to these predefined positions.

 The following example shows how to create a paragraph with tab stops and tab inlines programmatically: